CodeHedge/biscuit_flasher/README.md

 Customer-facing tool to download and flash the latest Biscuit firmware to your ESP32 devices.

 This is not for the DIY Bisucit.
-I will be updating my webflasher repo with the DIY firmware this week :)
+DIY Biscuit flasher here: https://flasher.biscuitshop.us

 ## Requirements